This week's Sober Story comes from Rebecca, a 40-year-old American currently living in Freiburg, Germany.

 Mrs D: How was it for you in the early days?
 What was most difficult?

 Rebecca: The first month was intense.
 I was constantly thirsty and slept an insane amount.
 My depression lifted significantly but with it came the realization that some of the things I wanted to do probably weren’t going to fit this new lifestyle.
 For instance, I got invited to a Beltane burn, which is a pagan celebration in late spring that I would have loved to go to.
 However, the people I knew who celebrated did so by getting wasted and staying up really late.
 I knew it would’ve made me so irritated to go, so I skipped it.
 My anxiety also increased for a while, which made everything harder for me, but it mellowed out after awhile.
 But overall I was really happy and felt free in a way I don’t ever remember feeling.
-I wrote a blog post about my first 100 days as well (here).

 Mrs D: What reaction did you get from family & friends when you started getting sober?